• Link to Mail

 Safety Check-Ins

-When traveling alone, especially in unfamiliar places, sharing your location can be a precautionary measure.
+When traveling alone, especially in unfamiliar places, location sharing can be a precautionary measure.
 It ensures someone knows your whereabouts and can check in on you if needed.
 For example, sharing your location when you’re out at night (especially in a potentially unsafe environment) can provide you with an extra layer of security.
 Sharing lets your parents monitor your journey and make sure you make it to your destination safely.

-Drawbacks of Sharing Your Location
+Drawbacks of Location Sharing

 Independence and Autonomy